bfioritto/typeburrito/_posts/2015-12-01-create-a-winning-typeface-combination.markdown

     {% include form.html cta="Send me the cheat sheet!" %}
 </div>

-<i>All the example typefaces in this post are available either through <a href="https://typekit.com" >Typekit</a> or <a href="https://google.com/fonts" >Google Fonts.</a> Typefaces used: Adobe Caslon, Acumin Black, Acumin Light, Acumin Regular, Acumin Thin, Arvo, Baskerville, Dancing Script, Crimson Text, FJalla One, Lato, Litania,  Ratio Modern, Sanchez Slab, Source Sans Regular.
-My blog is set in the Open Sans family.</i>
+<i>All the example typefaces in this post are available either through <a href="https://typekit.com" >Typekit</a> or <a href="https://google.com/fonts" >Google Fonts.</a> Typefaces used: Adobe Caslon, Acumin Black, Acumin Light, Acumin Regular, Acumin Thin, Arvo, Baskerville, Dancing Script, Crimson Text, Fjalla One, Lato, Litania,  Ratio Modern, Sanchez Slab, Source Sans Regular.
+My blog is set in Proxima Nova and Clarendon URW.</i>